 Restrictions Within the Country

--Hotels with less than 20 rooms can open at 50% capacity.
+-Hotels can operate at 50% capacity.

 -Non-contact sports are permitted.